 Head Start of Lane County Policies and Quality of Work: The same high standards apply to Virtual Office Operations as would normally be expected while working in one of HSOLC’s physical site locations.
 Additionally, all Employee policies, HSOLC policies and procedures, and practices continue to apply while performing HSOLC work remotely.

-Hours of Work: Employees are expected to work 20 hours weekly that have been specified with their supervisor through the Agency’s Zimbra calendar.
+Hours of Work: Employees are expected to work their regularly scheduled full workload, as previously scheduled prior to HSOLC’s virtual office operations, as though the employee were working on site.
+Full time employees will work 32, 35, or 40 hours, as normally asssigned.
+Part-time employees will work hours as normally assigned.
 If you need to change your scheduled hours during this time, please notify your supervisor and follow all applicable HSOLC notification procedures in advance of any schedule changes.
 If your schedule changes from your usual working hours, then employees are expected to include that day’s work schedule on their calendar.
-The rest of your week time, if you normally work 32, 35 or 40 hours weekly should be entered as Inclement Weather.

 During the Virtual Office Operations, employees are expected to continue to comply with all applicable HSOLC policies regarding meal and break periods, recording all hours worked, and preapproval for Overtime.
 Employees are expected to include meal and break periods on their calendars.